LOADING ...

 Bắt đầu làm bài nào

-Kristin: there was a named pike.
+Kristin: was a girl named pike.

 Pike was different from the other kids in ways.